MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/implementing-a-bluetooth-le-proximity-profile-device-and-application.md

 ---
-title: Bluetooth LE Proximity Profile Devices and Apps
+title: Bluetooth LE Proximity Profile Overview
-description: Proximity detection is a common use of Bluetooth Low Energy (LE). ms.assetid: 4BF27CBE-C89A-48DC-8536-1A5111CDB0C4 ms.date: 04/20/2017 ms.localizationpriority: medium
+description: Proximity detection is a common use of Bluetooth Low Energy (LE). ms.assetid: 4BF27CBE-C89A-48DC-8536-1A5111CDB0C4 ms.date: 07/01/2019 ms.localizationpriority: medium
 ---

-# Bluetooth LE Proximity Profile Devices and Apps
+# Bluetooth LE Proximity Profile Overview

 Proximity detection is a common use of Bluetooth Low Energy (LE).
 Windows 8.1 expands on the Bluetooth LE support introduced in Windows 8.
 This section provides guidelines to create a device implementation of the Proximity Profile that you can use to develop a UWP device app that's compatible with Windows 8.1.